Key Bindings

 Default Configuration

-You can change these bindings by modifying the [keybindings]
+You can change these bindings by modifying the [keybindings] block in your configuration file.

 # Configuration for the key bindings used to interact with the Terminal User Interface (TUI).